NUKnightLab/how-we-work/teams/Software.md

   * Get Zendesk backlog tackled
   * Squash bugs in the 4 priority projects
+  * Improve our project build processes (convert to buildkit)
   * Begin working on feature development/enhancements
   * Add Changelogs to projects
   * Improve documentation, particularly around setting up for local development and making contributions
   * Improve deployment documentation (process of staging to CDN, deploying CDN, deploying website)
   * Add/improve testing for all projects
   * Automate CDN Index page version presentation
-  * Convert projects to buildkit where appropriate
   * Spec and implement a "language contributions" tool for projects with I18N